eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 [Weste2011, from Chapter 1 Introduction: \S1.5 CMOS Fabrication and Layout, \S1.5.3 Layout Design Rules, pp. 26] [Weste2011, from Chapter 1 Introduction: \S1.9 Circuit Design, pp. 45]:
 	- length
 	- width
-	- These characteristics are used to specify the dimensions of MOSFET devices in schematics [Weste2011, from Chapter 1 Introduction: \S1.9 Circuit Design, pp. 43] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] and transistor-level SPICE netlists [Weste2011, from Chapter 15 Testing, Debugging, and Verification: \S15.9 Pitfalls and Fallacies, pp. 691], which can be extracted from schematics of transistor-level circuit designs [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] or layout designs of integrated circuits [Weste2011, from Chapter 3 CMOS Processing Technology: \S3.5 Technology-Related CAD Issues: \S3.5.2 Circuit Extraction, pp. 133] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288]
+	- These characteristics are used to specify the dimensions of MOSFET devices in schematics [Weste2011, from Chapter 1 Introduction: \S1.9 Circuit Design, pp. 43] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] and transistor-level SPICE netlists [Weste2011, from Chapter 15 Testing, Debugging, and Verification: \S15.9 Pitfalls and Fallacies, pp. 691], which can be extracted from schematics of transistor-level circuit designs [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] or layout designs of integrated circuits [Weste2011, from Chapter 3 CMOS Processing Technology: \S3.5 Technology-Related CAD Issues: \S3.5.2 Circuit Extraction, pp. 133] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial, pp. 288] [Weste2011, from Chapter 8 Circuit Simulation: \S8.2 A SPICE Tutorial: \S8.2.4 Subcircuits and Measurement, pp. 295]
 		* "Circuits [are] represented as schematic[s] [or] netlist[s]" [Weste2011, from Chapter 1 Introduction: \S1.9 Circuit Design, pp. 42]
 		* schematic entry [Brodersen1992, from Chapter 4, pp. 35-44] [Jansen2003, from Chapter 3, pp. 52-83] (***Add more references for the term, "schematic entry" or "schematic capture", rather than just "schematics"!!!***)